The Importance of Vitamin A in Ocular Health

 Antioxidant Properties: It helps protect ocular tissues from oxidative stress, promoting cellular health and regeneration.

-Conjunctival Goblet Cells
+Conjunctival Goblet Cells and Their Importance

 Conjunctival goblet cells are responsible for secreting mucins that lubricate the eye.
 Vitamin A deficiency can lead to a reduction in these cells, resulting in dry eye syndrome and increased susceptibility to infections.
+Maintaining adequate Vitamin A levels is essential for the health of these cells.

 The cornea is a transparent layer that plays a pivotal role in vision.
 Vitamin A is essential for: